 There are various antioxidants, which have different effects on the body.
 For instance, some antioxidants work more directly with free radicals to neutralize them and prevent damage, while others prevent free radicals from being formed.
 Still, others work by preventing free radicals from triggering damage to other cells in the body.

 Therefore, antioxidants protect your body from free radical damage that can cause chronic diseases like cancer, heart disease, and Alzheimer’s.

 Who is at Risk of High Levels of Free Radials?

 Free radicals are formed when a cell is exposed to oxygen.
-Certain genetic factors, smoking, pollution, and exercise also increase the number of free radicals in your body.
+In addition, certain genetic factors, smoking, pollution, and exercise, also increase the number of free radicals in your body.

 Non-communicable diseases like cancer, cardiovascular disease, and oxidative stress increasingly cause diabetes due to free radicals.

 Who is at risk of high levels of free radicals?
 Many people are genetically predisposed to having low levels of antioxidants in their body.
 These people often include those who are:

 - On chemotherapy or radiation treatment.